certtools/intelmq/docs/User-Guide.md

 }
 ```

 More examples can be found at `intelmq/etc/runtime.conf` directory in IntelMQ repository.
+See Bots.md for more details.

 By default all of the bots are started when you start the whole botnet, however there is a possibility to *disable* a bot.
 This means that the bot will not start every time you start the botnet, but you can start and stop the bot if you specify the bot explicitly.
 To disable a bot, add the following to your runtime.conf: `"enabled": false`.
 For example: